 Children who are demonstrating severe delay in their learning will be prioritised for Educational Psychology assessment.
-Parents are welcome to pursue a private assessment should they wish to from such organisations such as the Bloomfield Centre. http://bloomfieldlearningcentre.org.uk/ https://www.cnwl.nhs.uk/services/community-services/camden-mosaic https://www.cnwl.nhs.uk/application/files/3915/8159/6948/CNWL_Camden_Social_Communications_Assessment_Service.pdf
+Parents are welcome to pursue a private assessment should they wish to from such organisations such as the Bloomfield Centre. http://bloomfieldlearningcentre.org.uk/

-Autism: The Social Communication Assessment Service undertakes these diagnostic assessments.
+Autism: The Social Communication Assessment Service (SCAS) undertakes these diagnostic assessments.
 Please see their website below or contact the school.